 Some time ago I wrote a post about things I do before every pre-season in Football Manager for thehighertempopress.com.
-One of them were Set Pieces and theirs review after the end of the season.
+One of them was Set Pieces and theirs review after the end of the season.

 I wrote about my successful Short Corner Kick Routine a couple of months ago on my blog and this routine is still very effective.
 As my save with Reading continues I like to try new formations and things in overall.
 I also decided to create a new Corner Kick Routine called “False Short Corner Kick Routine”.

 Why False?
 It’s very simple because I use one of my player in “Offer Short Option” position so it looks like short corner kick routine at the first sight.

 The setup of this routine is very simple but various as well because instead of short pass to player nearby I want “Mixed” corners.